 This year's featured FYRI book is The Good Lord Bird by James McBride.
 The Good Lord Bird is the fictional memoir of Henry Shackleford, a teenaged slave in Kansas who joins up with the abolitionist John Brown.
 Shackleford narrates his encounters with historical figures such as Frederick Douglass and Harriet Tubman as well as the events of John Brown’s raid on Harpers Ferry.
 Described as both a rousing adventure and a moving exploration of identity and survival, The Good Lord Bird is an absorbing mixture of history and imagination.
 Our first-year students will be asked to stretch their own imaginations by considering what it is like to come of age under the radically foreign circumstances of self-reliance, hidden identity, and enslaved relationships.

 For more information about the book, please visit the Ithaca College Library's webpage here.

 Every year Ithaca College selects a featured book for the First-Year Reading Initiative.
-Students receive the book during their visit to campus for orientation.
-They then have the opportunity to read it during the summer.
-Upon their arrival for the fall semester, first-year students will see a panel presentation on the book and then participate in a small group discussion.
-There will be academic programming around the book with other IC students, faculty and staff over the course of the year.
+Students receive the book during their visit to campus for orientation and are asked to read it before they return in August.
+Upon their arrival for the fall semester, first-year students will hear a faculty presentation about the book and then participate in a small-group discussion facilitated by a faculty or staff member.
+Additional programming based on the book will follow during the course of the academic year.

 Individuals with disabilities requiring accommodations should contact First-Year Experience in the Office of Student Engagement and Multicultural Affairs at firstname.lastname@example.org.
 We ask that requests for accommodations be made as soon as possible.